H1B Grace Period after Layoffs - Approved I-140, Severance Pay

 05. H1B Grace Period with Severance Pay

 In a few states, companies provide severance packages but it's not mandatory in all states.
-In California, it's mandatory to give 60 days advance written notice in case of mass layoffs and terminations.
+For example, In California, it's mandatory to give 60 days advance written notice in case of mass layoffs and terminations.
 You can refer to the Department of Labor WARN Act here.

 However, there is no such hard rule for employers to provide a severance package to an employee upon the termination of employment.
 You can refer to the Department of Labor Severance Pay details here.

-So, it totally depends upon your employer what severance package they provide to you, and most importantly, on paper, which date is considered as your last day of employment.
+So, it depends upon your employer what severance package they provide to you, and most importantly, on paper, which date is considered as your last day of employment.

 According to USCIS, after the end of your employment which is your last day at work, your 60-day grace period starts.
 So let's say you are notified on Jan 31st, 2023 and you are getting a severance package till March 31st, 2023, your employment end date will be considered as March 31st, 2023 and you get another 60 days which will be your H1B grace period.